 Most states tax at least some types of business income derived from the state.
 As a rule, the details of how income from a specific business is taxed depend in part on the business's legal form.
-In most states corporations are subject to a corporation income tax, while income from “pass-through entities” such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
+In most states corporations are subject to a corporate income tax, while income from pass-through entities such as S corporations, limited liability companies (LLCs), partnerships, and sole proprietorships is subject to a state's tax on personal income.
 Tax rates for both corporate income and personal income vary widely among states.
-Corporate rates, which more often are flat regardless of the amount of income, generally range from 4% to 9%, and personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.
+Corporate rates, which most often are flat regardless of the amount of income, generally range from roughly 4% to 10%.
+Personal rates, which generally vary depending on the amount of income, can range from 0% (for small amounts of taxable income) to around 9% or more in some states.

-Currently, four states (Nevada, South Dakota, Washington, and Wyoming) do not have a corporation income tax, and the same four states, along with Alaska, Florida, and Texas, have no personal income tax.
+Currently, six states – Nevada, Ohio, South Dakota, Texas, Washington, and Wyoming – do not have a corporate income tax.
+However, four of those states – Nevada, Ohio, Texas, and Washington – do have some form of gross receipts tax on corporations.
+Moreover, five of those states – Nevada, South Dakota, Texas, Washington, and Wyoming – as well as Alaska and Florida currently have no personal income tax.
 Individuals in New Hampshire and Tennessee are only taxed on interest and dividend income.

-Apart from taxing business income through a corporation income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a “franchise tax” or “privilege tax.”
-This is frequently defined as a tax simply for the right or “privilege” of doing business in the state.
+Apart from taxing business income through a corporate income tax or a personal income tax, many states impose a separate tax on at least some businesses, sometimes called a franchise tax or privilege tax.
+This is frequently justified as a tax simply for the privilege of doing business in the state.
 As with state taxes on business income, the specifics of a state's franchise tax often depend in part on the legal form of the business.
 Franchise taxes are generally either a flat fee or an amount based on a business's net worth.

-Let’s very briefly look at additional details for five of the most common forms of Missouri business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.
+Here's a brief look at additional details for five of the most common forms of Missouri business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

-Example: For the 2012 tax year, your Missouri corporation had taxable income of $400,000.
-Neither the value of the corporation’s total assets nor the par value of issued and outstanding stock exceeded $10 million.
-Other things being equal, your corporation will owe Missouri corporation income tax in the amount of $25,000 (6.25% of $400,000).
-The corporation will not owe Missouri corporation franchise tax.
+Example: For the 2018 tax year, your Missouri corporation had taxable income of $400,000.
+Your corporation will owe Missouri corporation income tax in the amount of $25,000 (6.25% of $400,000).

 Example: For the latest tax year, your sole proprietorship had net income of $100,000.
 The $100,000 in net income is distributed to you personally, and you pay tax on that income on your individual federal and state tax returns.

 Our primary focus here is on businesses operating solely in Missouri.
-However, if you're doing business in several states, you should be aware that your business may be considered to have “nexus” with those states, and therefore may be obligated to pay taxes in those states.
+However, if you're doing business in several states, you should be aware that your business may be considered to have nexus with those states, and therefore may be obligated to pay taxes in those states.
 Also, if your business was formed or is located in another state, but generates income in Missouri, it may be subject to Missouri taxes.
 The rules for taxation of multistate businesses, including what constitutes nexus with a state for the purpose of various taxes, are complicated; if you run such a business, you should consult with a tax professional.